BloomTech-Labs/mission-control-be/documentation/RunLocal.md

 ```

 #
 # Useful info

-To get the server running locally:

-    Clone this repo
-    Ensure you have configured your environment variables as seen below
-    Export environment variables by running source sourceme.sh
-Follow the instructions in README.md in the /init folder for your platform
-    Run prisma generate to add the schema to Apollo
-    Run docker-compose up --build
-    Run primsa deploy to fire up the Prisma data layer
-To reset the DB, run prisma reset
+* To reset the DB, run prisma reset
-To run the seed, run prisma seed
+* To run the seed, run prisma seed
-The Apollo instance is listining on port 8000, and an authenticated prisma playground with documentation regarding the exposed methods can be found on port 7000.
-To authenticate and view the prisma playground:
+* The Apollo instance is listining on port 8000, and an authenticated prisma playground with documentation

-Run prisma token
-Copy the token and attach it to the HTTP headers inside the playground:
-{
-"authorization": "Bearer {token}"
-}